Live your Unitarian Universalist values out loud. Make your year-end gift today!

 People who consider themselves Deaf (with an upper-case 'D') regard Deafness as a culture with its own language—American Sign Language (ASL)—rather than as a disability.
 ASL is a visual language with its own grammar, vocabulary, and syntax.
 It is a complete language, related to French Sign Language, but not to English or other spoken language.
 It is based on spatial body movements, especially a person's hands and arms, and on facial expressions.
 Introductory information about Deafness and Deaf culture.

-Assistive listening systems; personal listening devices for meetings, small groups and individual conversations (not to recommend a particular vendor, but the description is good); qualified sign-language interpreters (contact your local Independent Living Center); printed texts of sermons; TTYs; computers and email; relay operators; are some examples of accommodations that create an atmosphere which is welcoming and accessible to someone with hearing limitations.
+Assistive listening systems; personal listening devices for meetings, small groups and individual conversations; qualified sign-language interpreters (contact your local Independent Living Center); printed texts of sermons; TTYs; computers and email; and relay operators, are some examples of accommodations that create an atmosphere which is welcoming and accessible to someone with hearing limitations.

 Your local Independent Living Center may be able to answer your questions and help find qualified sign language interpreters.
 Local colleges, interpreter training programs, and deaf schools are also good interpreter sources.

 This work is made possible by the generosity of individual donors and congregations.

 Donate to Support This Program and the Ongoing Work of the UUA